joesarabia/azure-docs/articles/azure-vmware/hybrid-cloud-extension-installation.md

 ## Add Site Pairing

-Now you're ready to add a site pairing, create a network and compute profile, and enable services, such as migration, Network Extension, or Disaster Recovery.
+Now you're ready to add a site pairing, what this will do is connect your on premesis VMware HCX Manager to the Azure VMware Solution HCX Manager.

+For an end-to-end overview of this step, view the [Azure VMware Solution: HCX Site Pairing](https://www.youtube.com/embed/sKizDCRHOko) video.

 1. Sign into on-premises vCenter, and under **Home**, select **HCX**.